The Kay Bojesen Monkey - Between Fantasy Figure and Design Object

-Kay Bojesen counts to the greatest Danish functionalists with his user-friendly and modern shaping.
-In his naïve designs, form and object, seriousness and game melt together.
-At the same time Bojesen possessed the unique power of waking wood to life, converting his work into international design icons.Also in our blog:
+Kay Bojesen counts to the greatest Danish functionalists with his user-friendly and modern design language.
+His naïve designs combine form and object, seriousness and game to a unit.
+At the same time Bojesen possessed the unique power of making wood come to life, making his work into international design icons.Also in our blog:

 Behind the Scenes: The Making of the Kay Bojesen Monkey

 Memorial: Kay Bojesen passed by the 28th of August of 1958